ni/measurement-plugin-service-extension-example/Custom_Services/README.md

 ## Conclusion

-This guide covered creating a proto file, generating stubs, implementing the service, establishing a connection and usage of the datalogger service in different Measurements.
+This guide covered creating a proto file, generating stubs, implementing the service, establishing a connection, and using the custom service in different measurements.